 Relevant CPD activity may include:

 - short training courses

 - involvement in collaborative GSS initiatives

-- the acquisition of new statistical/data science skills in order to advise others who may be leading on an application
+- the acquisition of new statistical or data science skills in order to advise others who may be leading on an application

 Teaching and coaching

-Outside normal duties is also relevant (i.e. the development and presentation of new and revised material or to new audiences).
+Outside normal duties is also relevant (in other words, the development and presentation of new and revised material or to new audiences).